ohno418/dotfiles/manjaro/how_to_configure_manjaro.md

 7. Power management

+On Xfce power manager,

-Make sure to suspend or hibernate when lid is closed.
+- Suspend or hibernate when lid is closed.
+- Sleep settings.